 Currently, Wonolo is only available in 34 U.S. cities, but the platform is still growing.

-There isn’t a tonne of data on Glassdoor for Wonolo’s hourly pay, which probably has something to do with the platforms limited availability.
+There isn’t a ton of data on Glassdoor for Wonolo’s hourly pay, which probably has something to do with the platform’s limited availability.
 However, existing reviews show that Wonolo pays a decent wage:

 As a business owner or independent contractor, you’ll want to create a free Business Page on Nextdoor that describes exactly who you are and what services you provide.
 This will let you showcase your services to people in your area.

 However, creating a business page also lets you create Local Deals.
 This is Nextdoor’s form of paid promotion that let’s business owners or contractors blast their service in a targeted area.

 This system is similar to paying for leads on websites like Thumbtack, although you aren’t guaranteed to get any interest.
 This could be cheaper or more expensive than simply buying leads, depending on how skilled you are at marketing and how worthwhile your deal is.

 However, Nextdoor is pretty affordable.
 According to Nextdoor, the average local deal costs $75 to promote.
 If you run a local business or want to reach more customers with a cheap test run, this is a great platform to try out.